ricardotachinardi/google-meet-bot/README.md

 ###
 ### Zoom alternative: https://github.com/jetavators/ZoomBot
 # Installation
-Good news: you probably will not need to download anything to use this app, all you need is to **have Google Chrome and Python installed**
+All you need is to
+**have Google Chrome and Python installed**
 # Login